St. Petersburg and Sanibel Island Florida - February 2012

 | Return to Home Page |

 The first week, Fins and Feathers program, we stayed at the Eckard College conference center on the campus in St. Petersburg.
 The second we drove from St. Petersburg to Sanibel Island and the West Wind Inn.
 Our room looked out onto the ocean, a minute's walk away, with the beach stretching on for miles in both directions.
 We took morning and evening beach walks each day watching the birds, looking for shells or watching the sunsets.
+The West Wind was destroyed by hurrican Ian and is in process of being rebuilt.
 70% of Sanibel is set aside for conservation uses.
 Evenings on Sanibel are dark, very dark.
 No street lights, no traffic lights, no neon all to avoid confusing sea turtles that nest on the beaches.

 Plants Of Southern Florida